mizu.js

 Variables

-$headersHeaders A Headers object that contains all registered headers from %header directives.
+$headersHeaders A Headers object that contains all registered headers from %header directives attached to element.

 Modifiers